-The Campus Safety Department: The Campus Safety Department's goal is to provide a safe environment for the educational mission of Colorado College to take place.
+The Department of Campus Safety: Campus Safety's goal is to strive to provide a safe environment for the educational mission of Colorado College to take place.
 Campus Safety provides educational programs, service, support, emergency response, and high visibility patrol for the CC community.

 Colorado College employs a "blended model" for Campus Safety.
-This model combines full-time, professional, unarmed Campus Safety patrol officers with armed police officers contracted through a written agreement with Colorado Springs Police Department (CSPD).
-The agreement with CSPD provides the college with a full-time, armed CSPD campus resource officer stationed on campus, additional patrol of our buffer zones by armed CSPD officers in vehicles, and armed police officers for special events.
-The college's Campus Safety patrol officers are not armed and do not have arrest powers.
-However, the blended model provides an armed law-enforcement presence on campus.
-This model works well for our campus and the culture we promote.
-Reduction of criminal activity on campus, as well as heightened community engagement, can be attributed to this blended model, which also includes a student Tiger Patrol.
+This model combines full-time, professional, unarmed Campus Safety patrol officers with armed police officers contracted through a written agreement with the Colorado Springs Police Department.
+The agreement with CSPD provides Colorado College with a full-time, armed CSPD campus resource officer stationed on campus, additional patrol of our buffer zones by armed CSPD officers in vehicles, and armed police officers for special events.
+Colorado College's Campus Safety patrol officers are not armed and do not have arrest powers.
+However, the blended model provides an armed law-enforcement presence on main campus.

+Since our non-campus locations (the Baca campus and the CC cabin) are infrequently used, the local law enforcement agency with jurisdiction in each of the two locations provides emergency response and shares information with Campus Safety.
+This model works well for our campus and non-campus locations and the culture we promote.
+Reduction of criminal activity on campus, as well as heightened community engagement, can be attributed to this blended model, which also includes a student Tiger Watch, which is described further on CC's website.

-The Colorado College Campus Safety Department has a total of 18 full-time staff positions: (two administrators, four dispatchers, four supervisors, and eight patrol officers).
+Campus Safety has a total of 24 full-time staff positions (three administrators, four supervisors, and seventeen patrol officers), as well as on-call officers.

-Campus Safety embraces the philosophy of community oriented policing, which focuses on building rapport with all members of the college community, establishing mutual trust and respect, and treating all people fairly to create an environment where diverse social, cultural, and academic perspectives are valued.
+Campus Safety embraces the philosophy of community-oriented policing, which focuses on building rapport with all members of the CC community, establishing mutual trust and respect, and treating all people fairly to create an environment where diverse social, cultural, and academic perspectives are valued.
 Engagement, dialogue and communication, collaboration, and outstanding customer service are the key components of officers' daily duties.